github/training-kit/paths/electron/starting-with-electron/06-add-to-index.md

   nav: "electron-getting-starting"
 main-content: |

-  For our app, we are going to build a [memory game]().
-You can find the code for the web application [here on Codepen](https://codepen.io/githubteacher/pen/xLExNZ).
+  For our app, we are going to build a [memory game](https://en.wikipedia.org/wiki/Concentration_(game)).
+You can find the code for the web application [here on Codepen](https://codepen.io/githubteacher/pen/brRvVz).

   On Codepen, you can see there are three main sections of code; `html`, `css`, and `js`.
 These will map out to be our `src/index.html`, `src/style.css`, and `src/script.js`.